 When to see a doctor

-See your doctor if you have a rash on your skin that doesn't begin to improve within two weeks.
+Talk to your doctor if you have a rash that doesn't begin to improve within two weeks of using an over-the-counter antifungal product.
 You may need prescription medication.PreviousNext

 - Human to human.
 Ringworm often spreads by direct, skin-to-skin contact with an infected person.